What is BK Virus?

 Most people who carry BK virus have no symptoms.

-There are several ways of checking for BK virus and depending on which hospital you attend will depend on which test are carried out.
+There are several ways of checking for BK virus, and different hospitals use different tests.
 Some places test for it routinely, whether there are any worrying signs or not.
 Others only look for it if there is something wrong, like worsened kidney function.
 It can be seen

 - In kidney biopsies, especially if special techniques are used to show polyomavirus.

-- In blood by a ‘PCR’ test, although these tests are not well standardized yet.
+- In blood by a ‘PCR’ test, although these tests are not well standardised yet. (‘Standardised’ means that a test result from one place would give the same answer in another.)

 - In urine by looking for funny-looking cells infected by BK virus, or sometimes by PCR, although some virus may be normally present in urine and the test in urine is probably even less standardised than that in blood.